RNWalker/RNWalker/README.md

 Here are some ideas to get you started: -->

-I recently completed my medical degree, and my passion for technology is deeply rooted in my belief that it offers a powerful avenue to amplify my impact and embark on new paths of creative problem-solving.
+Having recently completed my medical degree, I am passionate about technology as I believe it offers a powerful avenue to amplify my impact and embark on new paths of creative problem-solving.

 With a solid foundation in critical thinking, research, and interpersonal skills gained from my medical background, I am well-prepared to excel in the dynamic realm of technology.